The caravan awning has been essential for us. However, I soon learnt it's not as easy as a tent! I'm sure there's a better way...

 Yes, you can get some spray to make the awning 'glide' better into the rail, but having seen all the recent innovations in tent camping, the way you pitch a caravan awning feels like a step backwards.

 Just watch this video of us trying to get the awning up on a recent #5CChallenge trip.

-It has some really good reviews, so I’m hoping it is going to make things a bit easier for us.
+It has some really good reviews, so I'm hoping it will make things a bit easier for us.